elibroftw/blog.elijahlopez.ca/content/posts/canada-is-worse-becuase-of-justin-trudeau.md

 - [WE lobbied government 43 times in months leading up to cancellation of $543 million volunteer grant program deal](https://nationalpost.com/news/politics/we-lobbied-government-43-times-in-months-leading-up-to-cancellation-of-543-million-volunteer-grant-program-deal)
 - [WE Charity revised proposal to administer student grant, MPs told](https://www.ipolitics.ca/news/we-charity-revised-proposal-to-administer-student-grant-mps-told)

-### ArriveCan
+### ArriveCAN

-$60M for a goddamn app that didn't let me into the country and enjoy my full rights anyways?
-And the system we have now is extremely simple.
-My family came back from the Dominican Republic and they have these pillar system that take pictures of you and the entire system is a physical slip of paper with just your name on it.
-The pillar took a picture of my dad twice and the agents just let us through.

-So $60 million dollars was spent on an app that reduced efficiency and isn't even used for entering the country today.
+It was $60M for a an app that didn't let me into the country and enjoy my full rights anyways (2022).
+Today though, ArriveCAN is a great app now that COVID-19 is over.
+Advance Declaration can be used for express border entry.
+I guess $60M for express border entry is not the worst thing that has happened.
+This issue wasn't about the money though, it's about the ethics behind procurement.

-Where is the accountability.
-The firm, [GC Strategies](https://www.cbc.ca/news/politics/gc-strategies-arrivecan-1.7120381) has gotten a quarter of a billion dollars since Liberals came into power.
+Where is the accountability?
+The firm, [GC Strategies](https://www.cbc.ca/news/politics/gc-strategies-arrivecan-1.7120381) got a quarter of a billion dollars since the Liberals came into power.
 The company would keep 15-30% as a commission to subcontract the awards it would get.
-How is a system so bad that a contractor can take a higher commission than what Apple and Google take at the mobile stores.
+How is a system so poor that a contractor can take a higher commission than what Apple and Google take from their respective mobile app stores?

 ### Housing (and Immigration)